hunt-genes/SMED8020/SMED8020-2022-master/Day1/README.md

 > The aim for this session is for you to 1) become familar with gitlab and how to navigate the practicals, 2)
 > download and install the required programs, and 3) test the scripts used in the practicals.

-Doing the practical on your computer is not mandatory as we will have live walk-thoughts where you will be able to see step-by-step what is done.
-However it can be very useful if you will be doing any of these types of analyses during your Masters, PhD or research work.

 ### Required downloads

 R version 4.0.0 https://cran.uib.no/